ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-Rstudio.md

 ### Your turn

+> ## Exercise
+>
 > Add a few more commands to your file from this morning.
-Execute them by trying the three ways above.
+> Execute them by trying the three ways above.
 Then, save your R Markdown file.
+>
+{: .challenge}

 ## RMarkdown video (1-minute)